Each of the checklists

 of species regardless of subsequent taxonomic changes or new

 discoveries.
-Although all of these sources also included some
+Although most of these sources also included some

 information on distribution, all required checking additional sources